 Marijuana Policy Project - The MPP Foundation is a non-profit organization aimed at gaining public support for non-punitive, non-coercive marijuana policies.
 The MPP works to change state laws to reduce or eliminate penalties for medical and non-medical use of marijuana by responsible adults.

 Americans for Safe Access - The ASA is the nation’s largest organization of patients, medical professionals, scientists and concerned citizens promoting safe and legal access to cannabis for therapeutic use and research.

 Memorial Hermann Prevention and Recovery Center - Drug and alcohol addiction treatment center in Houston.3043 Gessner Ave.

 Houston, TX 77080

 Office of National Drug Control Policy - ONDCP is to establish policies, priorities, and objectives for the Nation's drug control program.
 The goals of the program are to reduce illicit drug use, manufacturing, and trafficking, drug-related crime and violence, and drug-related health consequences.

 Horak Law | Houston Marijuana Lawyer

 Being arrested for a marijuana-related offense is a scary thing.
 The punishments for using or distributing marijuana can be very steep.
 Houston criminal defense attorney Matt Horak understands how the criminal justice system works.
 He has represented many Texas accused of marijuana possession and sale, and he’s ready to fight for you.

-The Law Offices of Matt Horak works with clients in Harris and Montgomery Counties, including the City of Houston and surrounding areas.
+Horak Law works with clients in Harris and Montgomery Counties, including the City of Houston and surrounding areas.
 If you have been arrested for possession or distribution of marijuana, contact Matt Horak today at (713) 225-8000 or toll-free at (800) 225-8009.